EU Digital Product Passport

-Digital Product Passport

 A Digital Product Passport (DPP), sometimes referred to as the product’s technical file, is a digital record mandated by EU law that consolidates essential information on a product’s identity, compliance, safety, and sustainability.
-Originating under the Ecodesign for Sustainable Products Regulation (ESPR), the DPP enhances supply chain transparency and traceability, benefiting consumers, regulators, and businesses.
-It complements safety obligations under the General Product Safety Regulation (GPSR).
+Originating under the Ecodesign for Sustainable Products Regulation (ESPR), the DPP is intended to make supply chains more transparent, and to complement safety obligations under the General Product Safety Regulation (GPSR).

+Digital Product Passports can be accessed through data carriers such as QR codes, barcodes, NFC tags, or other machine-readable identifiers that connect a physical product to structured digital information.

 Purpose

 The DPP is intended to improve product traceability and facilitate rapid conformity checks by customs and market surveillance authorities.
 It also supports circular economy objectives, such as repair, reuse, and recycling, by recording materials, components, lifespan, and disposal guidance.
 In addition, it provides consumers with information on product origin, compliance, user safety, and lifecycle management.

 Key components

 The Digital Product Passport serves as a digital record containing documentation that demonstrates a product’s compliance with EU requirements.
 The core content of a DPP typically includes: